 Put yourself in the picture!

-There is much research to support the idea that people, youth especially, perform better in school when their brains and bodies are stimulated through physical activity.
+Typical ACES week: There is much research to support the idea that people, youth especially, perform better in school when their brains and bodies are stimulated through physical activity.
 Students will be challenged by the coursework expected in the classroom and beyond, however they will be rewarded with healthy, active time with their peers outdoors.
-Students in ACES can expect to be active at least 2-3 times a week doing activities such as: snowshoeing, XC skiing, tele-mark skiing, broom-ball, ice fishing, rock climbing, hiking, skating/soccer/basketball etc. at the Canada Games Centre, or preparing for extended trips by practicing cycling or canoeing.
+Students in ACES can expect to be active at least 2-3 times a week doing activities such as: snowshoeing, XC skiing, broom-ball, hiking, skating/soccer/basketball, etc. at the Canada Games Centre, or preparing for extended trips by practicing cycling or canoeing.

 There are generally five outdoor trips per ACES semester: